MorzBNG/MorzBNG/README.md

-Hi I'm MorzBNG, currently CS student and possibly the world's worst programmer that's ever lived.
+Hi I'm MorzBNG (aka Moritz, tickletheshark, phthalocyanine), currently CS student and possibly the world's worst programmer that's ever lived.
+Certified German 🇩🇪 shed dweller.

 reach me on discord if you want for some reason: MorzBNG#8284 (morzbng)
 <!---